 - Short: Think about the cut-off point on smartphone screens.

-- Benefit-driven: Tell the user why they should listen, and what they’re going to get from the episode.
+- Benefit-oriented: Tell the user why they should listen, and what they’re going to get from the episode.

 - Compelling: Write headlines that demand to be clicked.